-Each whole warrant entitles the registered holder to purchase one ordinary share at a price of \$11.50 per share, subject to adjustment as discussed below, which became exercisable on February 8, 2022 (one year after the closing of Centricus' IPO).
+Each whole warrant initially entitled the registered holder to purchase one ordinary share at a price of \$11.50 per share, subject to adjustment as discussed below, which became exercisable on February 8, 2022 (one year after the closing of Centricus' IPO).
+On September 25, 2024 we completed a 25-to-1 reverse share split.
+Accordingly, instead of each whole warrant being exercisable for one ordinary share, at a price of \$11.50 per share, each warrant is now exercisable for 0.04 ordinary shares at a price of \$287.50 per share.
 Pursuant to the Warrant Agreement, a warrantholder may exercise its warrants only for a whole number of ordinary shares.
 This means only a whole warrant may be exercised at a given time by a warrantholder.
 The warrants will expire on September 3, 2026 (five years after closing of the Business Combination), at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.

 We will not be obligated to deliver any ordinary shares pursuant to the exercise of a warrant and will have no obligation to settle such warrant exercise unless a registration statement under the Securities Act with respect to the ordinary shares underlying the warrants is then effective and a prospectus relating thereto is current, subject to our satisfying our obligations described below with respect to registration, or a valid exemption from registration is available.
 No warrant will be exercisable and we will not be obligated to issue an ordinary share upon exercise of a warrant unless the ordinary share issuable upon such warrant exercise has been registered, qualified or deemed to be exempt under the securities laws of the state of residence of the registered holder of the warrants.
-In the event that the conditions in the two immediately preceding sentences are not satisfied with respect to a warrant, the holder of such warrant will not be entitled to exercise such warrant and such warrant may have no value and expire worthless.
+In the event that the conditions in the two immediately preceding sentences are not satisfied with respect to a warrant, the holder of such warrant will not be entitled to exercise such warrant may have no value and expire worthless.
 In no event will we be required to net cash settle any warrant.